rwxrob/notes/IRL data hub service.md

 Been meaning to create a GarminIQ app (that runs on any head unit) that sends all the relevant data for IRL adventure/fitness streaming to a central server with an API that can be integrated with StreamElements and the like.

-Garmin device -> Garmin Connect IQ app -> Connect phone app -> cloud server
+Garmin device -> Garmin Connect IQ app -> Garmin Connect phone app -> cloud server
 ## Requirements

 - Big ass real-time database of new data submission events